This post may contain affiliate links. Please see my disclosure policy for details.

 Kathmandu to Pokhara bus route

 This is the main tourist through the route as many travellers land in Kathmandu and shoot off to Pokhara as soon as possible.

 Every single day 50 tourist buses will head out of Thamel at 7 am to start the journey to Pokhara.

-They call Kantipath a bus station but it’s literally just across junction of two roads.
+They call Kantipath a bus station but it’s literally just across the junction of two roads.

 It can be quite hard to find your bus and, if you’re like me, you will definitely head up the wrong way.
-This will mean heading all the way back the big line of buses with a heavy backpack.
+This will mean heading all the way back to the big line of buses with a heavy backpack.

 Show your ticket to any of the bus drivers in Kantipath and they will guide you or call the operator to find out where the bus is for you.